Thunderbirds Are Go

 The more I watch the show, the more I feel is that many of the people they have to save or situations they have to stop happens because of their own mistakes.
 This week the example was when Scott Tracey, pilot of Thunderbird 1, wrecked one of Thunderbird 2‘s pod by taking a route he knew was dangerous.
 The worst example of this was in episode 7 of the series ‘Runaway’ where International Rescue have to deal with a runaway train – guess where they got that title from?
 As you’d expect there is a moment when the runaway train might crash into a much slower train.
 However, at the last moment International Rescue manage to switch the runaway train onto a different track.
 Shame a big city is at the other end.
 Surely it would have been better to push the slower train onto that track?

 The other issue that nibbles at the back of my mind is the lack of women in the series.
 They have tried to deal with this with Tin-tin Kyrano – now called Tanusha “Kayo” Kyrano because of a copyright issue – being made head of security for Tracey Island and given her own Thunderbird in the form of the Shadow and Lady Penelope is still around but I think they missed a trick by not introducing more women.
 They could have done this in two ways:

-- Do a Battlestar Galactica and gender swap a couple of the brothers into sisters, or
+- Do a Battlestar Galactica and gender swap two brothers into sisters, or

 - Create new female characters